 “The National Bank Challenger events are the first level of competition on the professional tour.
 Players can gain valuable points and climb in the rankings to enter major tournaments.
 Until National Bank pledged its support, there were too few of these events held in Canada.
 Our players had no choice but to travel abroad for weeks on end to earn points,” explained Eugène Lapierre, vice-president of professional tennis in Québec and director of the Rogers Cup.

 “Tennis, National Bank's primary sponsorship, is an activity that brings people together on many levels.
 And the National Bank Challenger tournaments do just that.
-For players from Canada and abroad, these events are an opportunity to get exposure to the International Tennis Federation circuit,” stated Yann Jodoin, Senior Vice-President – Marketing.
+For players from Canada and abroad, these events are an opportunity to get exposure to the International Tennis Federation circuit,” stated Jean-François Hanczakowski, Senior Vice-President – Customer experience and Data.
 “For tennis fans in the cities hosting the tournaments, they are an opportunity to see riveting matches and also contribute to the On the Ball program.
-Since 2006, more than 1.5 million used tennis balls have been collected through the program and have been used as chair slippers to reduce classroom noise and create an environment conducive to learning.”
+Since 2006, more than 1.6 million used tennis balls have been collected through the program and have been used as chair slippers to reduce classroom noise and create an environment conducive to learning.”